1. Introduction

 13. Custom User-Defined Exceptions in Python

-Sometimes built-in exceptions are not enough, so Python allows you to create your own custom user-defined exceptions.
+Sometimes built-in exceptions are not enough.
+In those cases, Python allows you to create custom exceptions for your own business rules.

-This makes error handling more meaningful and domain specific.
+This makes error handling more meaningful, readable, and domain-specific.

 Why Create Custom Exceptions?